 This double-blind, placebo-controlled trial elegantly showed cause-and-effect of inhaled mould, with and without mycotoxins.
 They administered Stachybotrys chartarum spores intranasally to mice in three groups:

 - Mice administered Stachybotrys spores; and

 - Mice administered Stachybotrys spores denatured of their mycotoxins.

-Harding et al found it caused innate immune system activation, neuroinflammation, neural and behavioural problems, systemic inflammation and pain.
+Harding et al found innate immune system activation, neuroinflammation, neural and behavioural problems, systemic inflammation, and pain.
 As per their discussion:

 “There is now compelling evidence that mold exposure causes serious multi-system health problems in humans including peripheral immune activation and behavioral dysregulation that implies central effects.”

 Effects are more likely to occur in genetically susceptible individuals and can have severe consequences:

 “… roughly 25% of Americans carry major histocompatibility complex gene variants that make them susceptible to long-term inflammation following mold exposure, including the initiation of autoimmune problems and changes in brain structure/function…”